tagtogorg/tagtog-doc/documentpool.md

 Use the test folder to test the **performance of the machine learning methods**.
 Add here a few documents and annotate them manually.
 These, so called **gold documents**, will never be used for real training.

-Only mind this folder if you are using machine learning to annotate automatically.
+> Only mind the test folder if you are using machine learning to annotate automatically.